yadvendrak01/InvestoAvenue/README.md

 src frontend  is frontend of our project .
 It is written in AngularJS.
 You have to create complete directory before useing it.
 Just replace this src folder with your src folder. @Node_Modules will be needed .

 You can take help from here to start a new Angular Project :: https://dzone.com/articles/setting-up-your-first-angular-2-project

+You can take help from here to start a new Angular Project ::[Dzone ](https://dzone.com/articles/setting-up-your-first-angular-2-project
+).